terrylinooo/seo-search-permalink/README.txt

 = 1.0.2 =

-* Fix an error when filtering bad words.
+* Fixed an error that occurred while filtering bad words.

+= 1.0.3 =

+* Added and fixed translation terms.
+Many thanks to **[CoLocal](https://colocal.com/)** for helping to revise the translation files.
+* Tested with PHP 8.2 and WordPress 6.2.